 Applying for New Program Accreditation is a process initiated by the sponsoring institution in conjunction with the proposed program.
-The ACGC accredits qualified, Masters-level genetic counseling training programs located within institutions chartered by and physically located within the United States and Canada.
-ACGC recommends that all universities and/or institutions who are considering developing a master’s degree in genetic counseling become familiar with the Standards of Accreditation and the Practice Based Competencies as a first step in understanding the components of an accredited program.
+ACGC accredits qualified, Masters-level genetic counseling training programs located within institutions chartered by and physically located within the United States and Canada.
+ACGC recommends that all universities and/or institutions who are considering developing a master’s degree in genetic counseling become familiar with the Revised Standards of Accreditation, effective October 1, 2019, and the Practice Based Competencies as a first step in understanding the components of an accredited program.

 Sponsoring institutions must be accredited by, and in good standing with, a recognized regional accrediting agency in the United States or approved by the Canadian Ministry of Education and must be authorized by that agency to confer upon graduates of the Genetic Counseling program a graduate degree.
 Institutions considering developing a program may wish to contact the Association of Genetic Counseling Program Directors (AGCPD).
 AGCPD is a membership association for program directors of accredited master’s degree programs and those looking to develop a new program, and has a membership category for individuals developing a program.